veotaar/blog-api/README.md

 ## User Management

-- Bcrypt for Password Hashing and Verification
+- Bcrypt for password hashing and verification

 ## Server Settings and Moderation